 Barriers to Entry

-In this industry, the barrier to entry is quite low as one can rent equipment, storefront and furniture leading to a low start-up cost however they are increasing (Alvaraz, 2017).
+In this industry, the barrier to entry is quite low as one can rent equipment, storefront, and furniture leading to a low start-up cost however they are increasing (Alvaraz, 2017).
 However, due to the lack of differentiation between frozen treat options, that doesn’t mean it would be simple to pull away market share from existing companies.
 Therefore, a strong marketing and social media plan is necessary to get consumers interested in a new frozen treat option.
 Focusing on words like “indulgence,” “premium” and “natural” sway consumers towards well-performing brands (Bloom, 2016).

 Regarding the chart above (Alvaraz, 2017), competition is by far the highest barrier to entry as companies just starting out are trying to get a piece of the pie that has already been given to the other companies.
 Roughly half of new businesses in this industry are sold within the first three years (Alvaraz, 2017).

 Competitors are able to add products to their line-up to widen their pull.
-For example, Baskin Robbins already carry frozen yogurt, sorbet, and low-fat ice cream options in addition to the usual ice cream options (Baskin Robbins, n.d.).
+For example, Baskin Robbins already carries frozen yogurt, sorbet, and low-fat ice cream options in addition to the usual ice cream options (Baskin Robbins, n.d.).
 They can also experiment with new fads like rolled custard (Krader, 2016) to get the consumer’s attention.
 Since several of the competitors are franchises of large corporations, they have the benefit of research divisions to come up with new, exciting flavors which is another area consumers are interested in (Bloom, 2016).

-The proposed company will not have the benefit of large research divisions, but being a new company has the opportunity to hit the market with both long-time favorites like chocolate, vanilla and strawberry, while leaving room on the menu for some food trends like lavender lemonade.
+The proposed company will not have the benefit of large research divisions, but being a new company has the opportunity to hit the market with both long-time favorites like chocolate, vanilla, and strawberry, while leaving room on the menu for some food trends like lavender lemonade.
 In order to enter the market, a business will need to get necessary restaurant and business licenses, secure a location and purchase equipment with the most cost prohibitive being an industrial gelato machine, along with other kitchen equipment and furniture for the parlor.
 A significant cash investment or the ability to secure a start-up loan to help finance getting the business open.

 Appendix A – Market Competition